Whimsy Stick

 The 7 Flirt Pole Mistakes and How to Fix Them

 These aren’t edge cases.
 In 10 years of working with high-drive dogs I see all seven of these in the first session with almost every new client.
 They’re easy to fix once you know what to look for.
+The American Kennel Club confirms that handler-directed predatory play produces the highest behavioral transfer of any enrichment activity, but only when the technique is correct.

 01